sitespeedio/sitespeed.io/docs/_posts/2017-11-25-sitespeed.io-6.0.md

 title: Just in time for Christmas!
 description: We got some big news - sitespeed.io 6.0, Browsertime 2.0, The Coach 1.0 and PageXray 2.0 is here!
 authorimage: /img/aboutus/jonathan.jpg
 intro: We got some big news - sitespeed.io 6.0, Browsertime 2.0, The Coach 1.0 and PageXray 2.0 is here.
-We moved to NodeJS 8, made a lot of small improvements and focused a lot on making plugins more powerful.
+We moved to NodeJS 8, made a lot of small improvements and focused on making plugins more powerful.
 keywords: sitespeed.io, sitespeed, 6.0
 nav: blog
 ---